Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 7

 Stars vs. Kraken NHL Playoffs Second Round Game 7: Odds, total, moneyline and other Vegas lines

-Game 7 of the NHL Playoffs Second Round at American Airlines Center on Monday, May 15 showcases the Dallas Stars and the Seattle Kraken facing off at 8:00 PM ET on ESPN, TVAS, and SportsNet.
-The teams are tied 3-3 in the series.
+The final game of the NHL Playoffs Second Round will see the Dallas Stars and Seattle Kraken square off on Monday, May 15, starting at 8:00 PM ET on ESPN, TVAS, and SportsNet.
+The series is tied 3-3.
 The Kraken are underdogs (+170) in this decisive game against the Stars (-210).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!